StianArnesen/StianArnesen/README.md

 - **Email:** [stian_arnesen@outlook.com](mailto:stian_arnesen@outlook.com)

 ## ⚡ Fun Facts
-- My first professional website was a game I developed over two years using HTML, CSS/LESS, JavaScript (jQuery), PHP, and MySQL.
+- My first website was a game I developed over two years using HTML, CSS/LESS, JavaScript (jQuery), PHP, and MySQL.
 - I have a knack for working directly with customers, ensuring clear communication and a shared vision for project success.

 Thanks for stopping by!
 Let's build something amazing together. 🚀